Real Estate Due Diligence in Poland

 The more complex the transaction is (e.g. such as the acquisition of several objects or real estate portfolio), the harder it is rely on your own knowledge or experience.
 Due to complex nature of Polish real estate legal environment it is advisable to conduct legal examination even prior acquisition of individual properties / apartments.
 For this reason, the increasing number of real estate investors, entrepreneurs decide to carry out a legal due diligence as a part of property acquisition process in Poland.

 Legal audit includes a detailed analysis of the legal status of the property to be acquired and the risks that may be associated with the planned investment.

 - legal title to the property,

-- existence of a burden in the form of mortgages, other limited property rights, such as easements, rights of use, etc.
+- existence of a property encumbrances/ burdens in the form of mortgages, other limited property rights, easements, rights of use, etc.

 - the existence of agreements or claims of third parties, especially the rental and leasing of real estate,

-- correctness of the construction process for facilities that are located on it,
+- construction compliance for facilities that are located on it,

 - issues related to planning and zoning and requirements of construction law, and compliance with the construction and